CecileBeust/PA_Communities/README.md

 # Identification, clustering and enrichment of communities in a multiplex network: application to Premature Aging diseases

-This repository contains codes to :
+This repository presents a pipeline allowing to:
 * Identify communities associated to Premature Aging (PA) diseases in a multiplex biological network
 * Perform a clustering of the communities based on Jaccard index
 * Perform enrichment analysis of the clusters using biological annotation or other lists of genes or phenoypes